anseki/grunt-gnirts/README.md

 ## More Informations

-See [gnirts](https://github.com/anseki/gnirts) for the usage of the directive and more information.
+See [gnirts](https://github.com/anseki/gnirts) for the usage of the directive and more informations.

 ## Getting Started